BawCOS/Solution-Manual-CPS/docs/10-Random-Variables-Solutions.md

 ### Problem 4

-\indent 4.
 Consider the experiment of rolling two fair six-sided dice.
 Let the random variable $Y$ be the absolute difference between the two numbers that appear upon rolling the dice.

 a.
 What is the domain/support of $Y$?